cplusplusjasper/awesome-resources/projects.md

 [tikzplotlib](https://github.com/nschloe/tikzplotlib): Convert matplotlib figures to TikZ/PGFplots for smooth integration into LaTeX.

+[uBlock](https://github.com/gorhill/uBlock): uBlock Origin - An efficient blocker for Chromium and Firefox.
+Fast and lean.

 [vedo](https://github.com/marcomusy/vedo): A python module for scientific analysis of 3D objects based on VTK and numpy

 [ZLUDA](https://github.com/vosen/ZLUDA): CUDA on Intel GPUs